hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 ---

 ### 02. Customer Segmentation

 **Business Question:**
 How can customers be grouped based on behavior and value?

 **Focus:**
-- Purchase frequency and recency
+- Recency, frequency, and monetary behavior
 - Revenue contribution by segment
-- Behavioral differences across customer cohorts
+- Behavioral separation across customer groups

 📂 `02_customer_segmentation/`

 ---

 ### 03. Product Mix Analysis

 **Business Question:**
-Which products drive performance, and how does the mix evolve over time?
+Which products drive performance, and how does the portfolio evolve over time?

 **Focus:**
 - Revenue concentration
 - Dependency on top products
-- Product contribution trends
+- Product contribution and stability

 📂 `03_product_mix_analysis/`

 ---

 ### 04. Returns Analysis

 **Business Question:**
-How do returns affect revenue, KPIs, and operational performance?
+How do returns affect revenue,
+KPIs, and operational performance?

 **Focus:**
 - Return rates and patterns